home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ## Goal

-The goal of this tutorial is to bring you card to HACS by preparing a repository on Github according to the requirements of HACS.
-It will be a custom repository.
-We don't register it as a default repository.
+The goal of this tutorial is to bring your card to HACS by preparing a repository on Github satisfying the requirements.
+It will be a custom HACS repository.
+We don't register it as a default repository to not pollute it with myriads of toggle cards.

 ## Prerequisites

 * tutorial 06: toggle with graphical configuration
 * you have an account on github
-* you have HACS installed into homeassistant
+* you have HACS installed into Home Assistant
 * you know how to register `card.js` as a resource
 * you know how to create the helper entity of type boolean aka toggle
 * you know how to add and edit a card